 Among the subjects illustrated are albinos and melanos, modifications of the limbs for locomotion, structure and modifications of teeth, variations in the character of the brain, influence of environment and adaptation of mammals to their surroundings.
-What may be called an introductory chapter gives the distinctive characters of mammals, and a family tree, showing the probable lines of evolution of the animal kingdom and the relation of Mammals to the other great groups or phyla, is in course of preparation.
+What may be called an introductory chapter gives the distinctive characters of mammals, and a family tree, showing the probable lines of evolution of the animal kingdom and the relation of Mammals to the other great groups or phyla, see Guide to the Hall of Mammals.